Federal Foreign Corrupt Practices Act (FCPA) Lawyers & Anti Corruption Attorneys

 FCPA penalties not only can end up with criminal or civil liability but the amounts for fcpa violation can be extremely high.
 The Department of Justice (DOJ) and Securities Exchange Commission (SEC) work hand in hand to enforce anti bribery and corruption regulations and FCPA laws.

 Civil penalties include fines of up to $10,000 plus an additional fine not to exceed the greater of the gross amount of pecuniary gain or a specified dollar limitation ranging from $5,000 to $500,000, depending on the level of the violation.
 Individuals or contractors doing business federal government can be suspended or debarred.

 Criminal penalties for FCPA violations include fines of up to $2 million for businesses and corporations.
 For individuals, including officers, directors, stockholders, and employees, the criminal penalties include fines of up to $100,000 and up to five years in prison.

-The Anti-Corruption law sanctions and compliance penalties for Foreign Corrupt Practices Act violations can be significant.
-The SEC often bring civil enforcement actions against issuers and their officers, directors, employees, stockholders, and agents for violations of the anti-bribery or accounting provisions of the FCPA.
+The Anti Corruption law sanctions and compliance penalties for Foreign Corrupt Practices Act violations can be significant.
+The SEC often brings civil enforcement actions against issuers and their officers, directors, employees, stockholders, and agents for violations of anti bribery and corruption or accounting provisions of the FCPA Act.